 One of these replicas is the Marigalante, made to be a replica of the Santa Maria, Columbus' flagship, of which Juan de la Cosa was the captain and owner.
 Research indicates that the crew referred to the Santa Maria as "Marigalante".

-Vital Alsar built the Marigalante in Mexico in the 1980’s, with the mermaid statue as its figurehead.
-It is the original figurehead on display in front of the 3 ships, on the Magdalena Peninsula.
+Vital Alsar built the Marigalante in Mexico in the 1980's, with the mermaid statue as its figurehead.
+This mermaid is the original figurehead on display in front of the 3 ships, on the Magdalena Peninsula.

 The plaque in front of the statue states:

 Mascarón de proa original de la Marigalante, que fuera construida en Alvarade, Veracruz, México, en los años 1980 - 1987, rememorando la que perteneció a Juan de la Cosa, cartógrafio del primer Mapa Mundi incluyendo América, realizado en el ano de 1500 embarcación que se hundiera en haiti el 25 de Diciembre de 1492, comandada por Cristobal Colón, con el nombre de santamaria.
 Regresó a su casa Santoña, Cantabria, 500 años despues para homenajear asi a tan egregio marino.